-I receive a business card from the last one (Navy) and step back into the main hallway.
-As I turn to leave, a voice stops me.
+After the last one hands me their card, I step into the main hallway.
+As I turn to leave, a casual voice stops me in my tracks.

 “Thinking about it.”

 “That’s your pitch?”
 I ask incredulously.

 My gut twists, my heart cracks.
 Not because I want to shoot or fly or live on a ship—I was hoping for a glimmer of higher purpose.
 An escape from the tedium that stretches before me.